 The largest island in the Med and home to the largest active volcano in Europe, Mt Etna, Sicily finds itself at the crossroads of many ancient civilisations.
 This melting pot of classical influences has shaped its unique character today.
 Its rich culture, coupled with breathtaking natural wonders, makes for an idyllic setting.

-In 2019, we’re taking cyclists on an 8-day tour of the lesser-travelled eastern corner of Sicily.
+We’re taking cyclists on an 8-day tour of the lesser-travelled eastern corner of Sicily.
 At an easy-going pace, you’ll explore ancient Greek and Roman sites, vibrant towns, Baroque and more Baroque, as well as pristine coastline and beaches.

 Sicilian food is known in Italy to be some of its richest in terms of flavours, herbs and essences.
 Rest assured, you’ll be enjoying lots of it and putting that reputation to the test.